 If a settlement is not possible, the accuser must file a complaint.
-Thus begins the case and initiates the litigation process.
+Thus begins the case and initiates the litigation process and Wrongful Death Lawyers come into the scene.
 After the accuser formally serves the defendant with the complaint, the defendant has a set amount of time to respond in written form.
 If they fail to respond, the court can say they lose by default.
 After the defendant responds, the case will continue with motions and discovery until it is time for trial.

 Seeking Legal Representation For a Wrongful Death?

 We understand the value of positive results and your beloved one.
 Our law firm will work precisely and diligently to accelerate your case.
-The team here has the experience needed to fight the insurance companies, and we will fight on behalf of you.
+The team of Wrongful Death Lawyers here has the experience needed to fight the insurance companies, and we will fight on behalf of you.

 Contact Rojas Law Group for a free consultation.